Will the Bucks cover the spread vs. the Wizards? Promo Codes, Betting Trends, Records ATS

 Bucks Betting Records & Stats

-- This season, Milwaukee has won nine out of the 13 games, or 69.2%, in which it has been favored.

-- Milwaukee has played as a favorite of -450 or more twice this season and won both games.
+- Milwaukee has not entered a game this season with shorter moneyline odds than -1000.

-- The sportsbooks' moneyline implies a 81.8% chance of a victory for the Bucks.
+- The bookmakers' moneyline implies a 90.9% chance of a victory for the Bucks.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!